chidi150c/agile_meth/model/task.md

 package model

-// Task represents a task or subtask within a user story type Task struct {
-    ID          int
-    Description string
-    AssignedTo  string // Name of the team member assigned to the task Completed   bool
-    Comments    []string // Comments added by team members }

 // Function to assign a task to a team member func (t *Task) AssignTo(memberName string) {
     t.AssignedTo = memberName